 I don’t want to use a double opt-in process as it will reduce the size of my marketing email database.

-We’re recommending and building a double opt-in process.
+We’re recommending a double opt-in process.
 If you want a different process, we can put this in place as long as it is GDPR compliant.

 Do I need to get double opt-in consent from my existing marketing database?

 No – if you have collected past customer information in a way that complies with the GDPR.

 Yes – most agencies will not have collected data within the rules of the GDPR.
 You can either stop using your existing database, or run a double opt-in campaign.

 We’ll be sending out some thoughts on how to do this as part of our email comms on GDPR.

 What consent status will my contacts be given within my Homeflow database?